Your healthcare provider will figure out the best treatment based on:

 Oral (by mouth).
 This type of medicine decrease swelling and helps to stop serious allergic reactions.

 Mast cell stabilizers.
 This medicine helps stop the release of histamines from the body.
-Histamine causes itching, swelling, and mucus production.
+Histamine causes itching, swelling, and mucus.

 Cromolyn.
 This medicine is used to stop nasal symptoms caused by allergies.
-It is an anti-inflammatory (decrease swelling).
+It decrease swelling.

 Epinephrine.
 This self-injectable medicine is given within minutes of a serious allergic reaction.
-Epinephrine is the most effective treatment to give during an "anaphylaxis" reaction.
-Call 911 immediately.
+Epinephrine is the most effective treatment to give during an anaphylaxis reaction.
+Call 911 right away.

 The American Academy of Pediatrics recommends against some over-the-counter medicines for children.
-Talk to your child's doctor before giving any over-the counter medicine to your child.
-Always contact your child's doctor before starting or stopping any allergy or asthma medicines.
+Talk with your child's healthcare provider before giving any over-the counter medicine to your child.
+Always talk with your child's provider before starting or stopping any allergy or asthma medicines.

 The University of Chicago Medicine